symphatixe/CPU-Scheduler/README.md

   processTime += csTime;
 }
 ```
-`runProcess` is used to run the processes by
+`runProcess` is used to run the processes by subtracting the burst time from them

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTY4OTA3Njk0LDUzMjgxOTAwXX0=
+eyJoaXN0b3J5IjpbOTg3MTI1OTAyLDU2ODkwNzY5NCw1MzI4MT
+kwMF19
 -->